Disclaimer: Names and identifying details have been changed to protect the privacy of individuals.

-The numbers across the United States are alarming 50 million unemployment filings, 40 million at risk of eviction, 6 million missed housing payments in September 2020, alone.
-Each day brings new estimates that reveal what economists have been warning – the foundation of household financial security is cracked.
+The numbers across the United States are alarming: 50 million unemployment filings, 40 million at risk of eviction, and 6 million missed housing payments in September 2020, alone.
+Each day brings new estimates that reveal what economists have been warning—the foundation of household financial security is cracked.

 The COVID-19 pandemic has unraveled the financial lives of many individuals.
-But even before – during the longest period of sustained economic growth in modern US history – millions were struggling to find stability.
+But even before this—during the longest period of sustained economic growth in modern US history—millions were struggling to find stability.
 Now, amid inadequate government responses to health crises, school closures, and job layoffs, we’re hearing more stories from households that were already teetering on the edge of precarity, unable to pay rent or mortgage.

 “My housing situation didn’t get any worse [during the pandemic] because it was already bottom of the barrel awful to begin with.
-It’s like we have to choose between housing and thriving.” – Leah, Focus Group Participant
+It’s like we have to choose between housing and thriving.” – Leah, a focus group participant

 The Aspen Institute Financial Security Program (Aspen FSP) regards the voices of impacted people as an invaluable addition to our financial security research.
 In October 2020, we partnered with SaverLife, a technology-enabled nonprofit that helps people build savings, to survey 499 SaverLife members about their experiences with housing insecurity and to conduct focus groups with a subset of respondents.
 SaverLife members are a community of economically, geographically, and racially diverse individuals dedicated to improving their financial lives.
 Our work with SaverLife has allowed us to investigate the deep connections between housing and financial security and to better understand the lives of impacted individuals.

-We present three stories that elevate people’s real housing experiences and expose why housing policy is critical now and for the future.
-To learn more, join Aspen FSP on January 12th for our event, Building Housing Security During COVID-19 and Beyond.
-Registrants will also receive our forthcoming paper, “Strong Foundations: Housing Security Solutions Framework.”
+Here are three stories that elevate people’s real housing experiences and expose why housing policy is critical now and for the future.

 “I live in California.
 I work in retail.
 And right now, I’m homeless,” says Morgan, a single mother of two.
 “My family was given a seven-day notice to vacate the premises.”
 This story isn’t uncommon.
 Many renters entered the pandemic already facing housing instability and vulnerable to eviction.
 The Eviction Lab at Princeton University estimates that between 2000 and 2016, 61 million eviction cases were filed in the US, an average of 3.6 million evictions annually.
 Eviction moratoriums are an important policy tool implemented earlier this year to stop landlords from evicting tenants who can’t pay rent, but not all households have been protected.